March is Maryland Wine Month

 Patuxent Wine Trail

-The 10 wineries of the Patuxent Trail capitalize on Southern Maryland’s Old-World growing traditions to bring an exciting new vision to classic wine profiles.
+The numerous wineries of the Patuxent Trail capitalize on Southern Maryland’s Old-World growing traditions to bring an exciting new vision to classic wine profiles.
 Port of Leonardtown has helped lead the charge, winning best in class and gold medals at the 2014 Maryland Wine Masters.

 Piedmont Wine Trail

-The lush, forested Piedmont plateau is home to eight great wineries; it’s an ideal getaway from summer heat, or to take in the fall foliage.
+The lush, forested Piedmont plateau is home to seven great wineries; it’s an ideal getaway from summer heat, or to take in the fall foliage.
 Boordy Vineyards is famous for their outdoor concerts and open-air festivals.

 Now that March is officially the best month to visit Maryland, you should plan your mini-vacation and book your stay today.
 Cheers, and we’ll see you on the trails!